Clepsyd/Bank/README.md

 - Clone this repo:
 `git clone git@github.com:Clepsyd/Bank.git`

+- Make sure you're in the top level directory:
+`cd Bank`

 - If Node.js isn't installed on your system, follow the instructions here: https://nodejs.org/

 - If you wish to run the test suite: